How We Implement Agile Methodology in Our Marketing Team

 Agile is typically used within software development teams as a way to streamline their processes and aim for continuous delivery of updates and new features.
 That’s what it was initially designed for, so using it as a way of managing non-IT teams requires a creative approach.
 Having said that, it definitely comes with its benefits and is worth giving a try.
 The Agile approach can introduce a more efficient and transparent way of working, boost teamwork, and help the team keep their eyes on the goal.
 Approaching a non-technical team with the intention of introducing Agile, you may expect to run into issues that will be specific to the team, its composition and the practices they have settled in due to the nature of their work and interactions within the team or other departments.
 In fact, one may come to a curious realization, as was the case with Symphony Solutions Digital Marketing team when they decided to take the leap and go Agile:

-“It was chaos, constant firefighting, idle time, no transparency, and the team stakeholders were not happy with the state of things and established processes, or more like lack thereof,”
+“It was chaos, constant firefighting, idle time, no transparency, and the team stakeholders were not happy with the state of things and established processes, or more like lack thereof.”

 Setting Up the Experiment: Initial Steps.
 Essential Changes